borntyping/python-dice/README.md

 A recent version of Python 3 (3.8 or above) is required.
 You can probably run it or easily adapt it for older versions of Python, but I don't support any end-of-life Python versions.
-Beyond that, the only dependencies are the `docopt` and `pyparsing` libraries.
+Beyond that, the only dependency is the `pyparsing` library.

 [pipx]: https://pypa.github.io/pipx/